-O’Connell, a Democrat, was the representative for New York's 9th congressional district from 1927 to 1931.
+O’Connell was the representative for New York’s 9th congressional district and was a Democrat.
+He served from 1927 to 1931.

 From May 1919 to Feb 1931, O’Connell missed 214 of 789 roll call votes, which is 27.1%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Feb 1931.
 The chart below reports missed votes over time.